0o0liver/AI_P2_cl/README.md

 ![Imgur](https://i.imgur.com/yMr0q3p.png)

 little omega is the parameter specific contribution to the change in total loss.
 It is the path integral of the gradient vector field along the parameter trajectory from the initial point in time to the final point in time.
 From the paper, little omega can be approximated as the the running sum of the product of the gradient with the with the parameter update.

+Taken together, the quadratic surrogate loss is meant to add additional loss when large changes to important parameters (parameters that had a signifigant impact on previous tasks) are made.

+### Experiment
+Training the model on 20 successive tasks.
+After training on each task, we evaluated the model on all 20 test sets.
+During the evaluation phase, the task associated with the test set was not provided to the model.

+### Control
+For a control, we ran the experiment on the model using a *c* value of 0.
+This way the surrogate loss regularization term was always set to 0.

 ### Result
 |     | Control (c=0) | Experiment (c=0.152) |